Unilever Suspends Sourcing From Sawit Sumbermas Sarana Because Of Deforestation

 Analysis suggests Unilever's role as SSMS key client has further increased.
 While precise figures remain unknown, Unilever still does not belong to the group of large customers who contributed each more than 10 percent to SSMS sales in Q1 2017.
 Yet, looking forward, Chain Reaction Research partner analysis suggested that SSMS annual sales to Unilever might soon approach IDR 285 billion (USD 21.4 million) which is approaching the 10 percent threshold where SSMS would recognize Unilever as a major client.

-The implication of this is that an exit of Unilever as a customer, based on the results of the independent review, might have a material impact on SSMS future sales and earnings.
+The implication of this is that an exit of Unilever as a customer, based on the results of the independent review, might have a material impact on SSMS' future sales and earnings.

 Next Steps